tejas7535/storybookM3/libs/shared/ui/footer/README.md

   public appVersion = version;
 ```

 The footerLinks as well as the version input are not mandatory.
-When no version or footerLinks provided the footer will just not show it in the left corner.
+When no version or footerLinks provided the footer will just not show it.